toybreaker/slavina/_about/bibliography.md

 2002, March
 ‘_Beachside Stories'_ feature, FIRST CITY Magazine, India

-2002, February
-‘_This Kiwi celebrates the colours of Life on her Canvas_’, HINDUSTAN TIMES by M. Mishra, India

-2002, February
-‘_Don’t Analyse This_’ by A. Vishal, INDIAN EXPRESS, India

 2001, May
 ‘_Davina Stephens New Zealander_’, L’OFFICIEL MAGAZINE, Mumbai India

 2001, May 15
 ‘_Colour My World_’ by Ethel Da Costa, FEMINA MAGAZINE, India

-2001, January
-‘_Artist of The week_’, THE HERALD, India

 2000, December
 ‘_Nuansa Ceria: Studio Davina Stephens_’ by L. Rachmania, LARAS (DÉCOR MAGAZINE), Indonesia